ddadaal/ddadaal.me/contents/about-me/en.md

 - am born and raised in Chongqing, China
 - am an undergraduate majoring Software Engineering in Nanjing University since 2016
-- look forward to joining foreign companies and become a respectable software engineer
+- look forward to joining foreign companies and become a software engineer that doesn't overwork

 # Personalities